Ognian Mikov: Hi Ned, thank you for accepting our invitation for speaking with us for all the readers of Ultimate Poker Coaching.

-A: I had few periods that I consider quitting.
-During them I took a vacation and decided that I will think after that.
+A: I had a few periods that I consider quitting.
+During them, I took a vacation and decided that I will think after that.
 I was really lucky because when I was back to playing I started winning right from the very first day.
 And I didn’t give myself a chance even to think about it.

 Q: Do you have close friends from the poker community?
 What about outside it?

 A: I have some close friends from the poker community.
 Most of the time I spend playing or learning poker so it is easier to stay in touch with these people.
-But live is not poker and I try to have friends outside the game, too.
+But life is not poker and I try to have friends outside the game, too.
 There are fun and nice people and I always love to spend time with them.

 Q: Did money change you?
 If yes, in what way?

 Q: We all know the biggest issue with MTTs is their variance.
-What do you do after a big hit, do you buy something expensive, or do you invest some of your money in properties, cars etc?
+What do you do after a big hit, do you buy something expensive, or do you invest some of your money in properties, cars, etc?
 Or just try higher stakes than you usually play?

-Q: How did you parents react first when you told them about how you are going to make a living?
+Q: How did your parents react first when you told them about how you are going to make a living?
 From what I’ve spoken with other players it was not until one big hit when their families accepted poker as a real profession.

-A: As I said before – I was still working and I didn’t decide for sure that I will play poker for living.
+A: As I said before – I was still working and I didn’t decide for sure that I will play poker for a living.
 Anyway, I started to win from the very beginning.
 My parents didn’t understand the game, risk, swings so they support me in a way that it is my choice.
-They didn’t stopped me but they didn’t know how to support me in tough times as well.
+They didn’t stop me but they didn’t know how to support me in tough times as well.

 Q: What are the main ways you developed your game during the years.
 Did you take any poker lessons from professional players?
-What do you think can someone become a really successful player without personal or other type of coaching?
+What do you think can someone become a really successful player without personal or another type of coaching?

 Q: Have you developed a specific routine- for example before starting your session, to spend some time analyzing previous hands and situations, to exercise?

 Q: Now one trivial but important question- how much of poker is luck.
-I know that you play mostly mtts and there the variance is bigger than cash games, but still what your opinion on the subject?
+I know that you play mostly mtts and there the variance is bigger than cash games, but still what is your opinion on the subject?

 A: When you play one hand or one tournament luck is a really big factor.
 When you play many hands and many tournaments for a few years luck is not that big factor at all.

-Q: Let’s get back to the SCOOP Sunday Warm Up tournament success, was there a special feeling, or just the regular day-in-the-office-scoop-day?
+Q: Let’s get back to the SCOOP Sunday Warm-Up tournament success, was there a special feeling, or just the regular day-in-the-office-scoop-day?

-Q: I know you have already won Sunday Warm Up a few years ago what’s was the biggest difference this time?
+Q: I know you have already won Sunday Warm-Up a few years ago what’s was the biggest difference this time?

 Q: When was your last 5-figures win before that 2nd place?